SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Training Data.} We use SuperNI~\citep{wang2022super} as our data source.
-SuperNI consists of 1600 tasks spanning various tasks types such as question answering, question generation and commonsense reasoning.
+It consists of 1600 tasks spanning various tasks types such as question answering, question generation and commonsense reasoning.
 Each task consists of the task description and the instruction-response pair, annotated by experts.
-For our experiments, we select a candidate pool of 83 tasks.
-We provide the candidate pool selection strategy in Appendix \S~\ref{app:setup}.
+We sample a candidate pool of 83 tasks for our experiments.\footnote{The candidate pool allows us to implement \ours{} on tractable compute.
+Ideally, \ours{} can be applied to all tasks from SuperNI.
+Additional details in Appendix~\S\ref{app:setup}.}

 \paragraph{Training.} We train models from Qwen3~\cite{yang2025qwen3} family (0.6B, 1.7B and 4B) with GRPO~\citep{shao2024deepseekmath} for all our experiments (\S~\ref{sec:background}).
+We adopt binary rewards for training: 1 if the output is judged correct under rule-based verification and 0 otherwise.
+The rule-based verifier extracts the final answer, normalizes the output and applies string matching.
 For our data curation experiments, we use Qwen3-0.6B for faster training iterations.
 All our data curation experiments were run for 250 RL steps.
 Finally, we train the \ours{} models for 5000 RL steps.
-We present more details about the training setup in Appendix~\ref{app:setup}.
+We present more details about the training setup in Appendix~\S\ref{app:setup}.

 \paragraph{Evaluation.} We evaluate our models on various benchmarks that target diverse reasoning capabilities.
 For our data curation experiments, we choose BBEH-mini as our validation benchmark.
-BBEH-mini is a curated subset of BBEH~\citep{kazemi2025big} consisting of 460 examples spanning 23 tasks that target diverse reasoning capabilities.
-We use the remaining BBEH examples, which are not included in BBEH-mini as the unseen test set, BBEH-test.
-After creation of our \ours{} dataset, we evaluate our models on 4 additional \textit{unseen} benchmarks including BBH~\citep{suzgun2023challenging}, Zebralogic~\citep{lin2025zebralogic}, MMLU-Pro~\citep{wang2024mmlu} and MATH500`\citep{lightman2023let}.
-To ensure consistency, we use an identical prompt across all evaluations that encourages the model to think before answering, provided in Appendix~\ref{app:setup}.
+BBEH-mini is a small subset of BBEH~\citep{kazemi2025big} that comprises of 23 challenging tasks that target diverse reasoning capabilities.
+We use the remaining BBEH samples, which are not included in BBEH-mini as the unseen test set, BBEH-test.
+Thus, downstream reasoning performance is aggregated over all 23 tasks.
+After curating \ours{}, we evaluate our models on 4 additional \textit{unseen} benchmarks including BBH~\citep{suzgun2023challenging}, Zebralogic~\citep{lin2025zebralogic}, MMLU-Pro~\citep{wang2024mmlu} and MATH500~\citep{lightman2023let}.
+To ensure consistency, we use an identical prompt across all evaluations that encourages the model to think before answering, provided in Appendix~\S\ref{app:eval_details}.